Best Pet Insurance for Golden Retrievers (2026): Costs, Cancer & Orthopedic Coverage

 How much does pet insurance cost for a Golden Retriever?

-A Golden Retriever usually runs about $45–55 a month for a young adult on a mid-tier accident-and-illness plan, and the premium climbs steadily with age.
+A Golden Retriever usually runs about $45–55 a month for a young adult on a mid-tier accident-and-illness plan, and the premium usually rises with age at attained-age carriers; Trupanion uses a different enrollment-age cohort method.
 Goldens cost more than the average dog because their elevated cancer and orthopedic risk raises the breed's actuarial loading, and large-breed body weight scales up the price of drugs, anesthesia, and surgery.
 Your real quote depends on your dog's age, your ZIP code, the deductible, and the reimbursement level you choose.

 Will pet insurance cover heart murmurs?